About the Photographer

 "Jack" has been a lifetime naturalist and has turned his causal photography hobby into a lifetime passion and mission.
 Your visit to this site is most appreciated and he hopes you enjoy the experience :)

-Nikon professional cameras are the finest in the industry for wildlife photography, studio, portraiture, or sports.
-These cameras have remained at the top of the food chain, since 2012, for capturing the moment and perfecting the capture with the finest color fidelity and widest dynamic range available of any manufacturer.
-Nikon cameras are consistently “best in class,” from Base ISO performance (D850), to low-light performance (D5), to most complete APS-C offering (D500), to the finest 3-D Focus Tracking available (all).
+Nikon professional DSLRs have defined excellence in the industry for wildlife photography, studio, portraiture, and sports, for quite awhile now.
+Nikon empowers the photographer with the optimal tools for capturing the moment, and then perfecting each capture with the finest color fidelity and widest dynamic range available.
+Nikon cameras consistently offer “best in class” Base ISO performance (D850), low-light performance (D5), as well as most complete APS-C offering (D500), capped-off with the finest focus tracking available + rugged build quality (ALL).
 In a nutshell, Nikon enables the discriminating photographer to nail a once-in-a-lifetime shot like no other.
-Nikon cameras simply deliver—and its a good feeling to know you have one (or more) at-the-ready when you go out there.
+Nikon cameras simply deliver—and it’s a good feeling to know you have one (or more) of these tools ready to go when you’re out there.

 The Nikon D850 was the first DSLR of any kind to receive a perfect 100 DxO Mark, offering the finest base ISO performance of any camera available today, surpassing even medium format.
 To quote DP Reveiw, “… we feel that the D850 will satisfy the needs of an incredible variety of photographers, and we’re comfortable saying the D850 is the best DSLR on the market today.”
 To the exquisite image quality, Nikon has added very robust construction as well as an incredible panacea of options and customization potential.
-Although the D850 is quite capable for capturing wildlife, where this camera is absolutely peerless is for landscape, portraiture, and artistic macro imagery.
-With stunning dynamic range, and incredible color fidelity at Base ISO, the D850 remains The Standard for image quality within the industry.
+Although the D850 is quite capable for capturing wildlife images, where this camera remains peerless is for landscape, portraiture, and artistic macro imagery.
+With stunning dynamic range and incredible color fidelity at Base ISO, the D850 remains The Standard for image quality within the industry.
 The ability of the D850 to add Focus Shift Shooting to its class-leading image quality makes this a truly exciting camera to own and use.

 See @ Nikon: Nikon D850

 As a wildlife camera, the D500 is hard to beat.
-Winning multiple awards its first year in production, The D500’s combination of reach (1.5x crop factor), superb image quality, dynamic range, along with pro-level ergonomics & customization—and a better AF system than any other camera but the D5—all combine to make the D500 a killer choice for wildlife.
+Winning multiple awards its first year in production, The D500’s combination of reach (1.5x crop factor), top image quality within its class, great dynamic range, along with pro-level ergonomics & customization—and a better AF system than any other camera but the D5—all add up to make the D500 a solid choice for wildlife.
 Quite simply, the D500 is the best APS-C (DX) camera ever made.
 While many FF cameras offer better image quality “in a perfect world” (when you can fill the frame with the subject) … the truth is, for wildlife, most FF cameras give you wildlife images that have to be cropped … and the D500 beats all FX options when images have to be cropped to the D500’s framing.
 This makes the D500 the finest wildlife and action camera more often than not.

 See @ Nikon: Nikon D500